onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 ## Be aware of the tradeoffs between abstract contracts and interfaces

 Both interfaces and abstract contracts provide one with a customizable and re-usable approach for smart contracts.
 Interfaces, which were introduced in Solidity 0.4.11, are similar to abstract contracts but cannot have any functions implemented.
 Interfaces also have limitations such as not being able to access storage or inherit from other interfaces which generally makes abstract contracts more practical.
-Although, Interfaces are certainly useful for designing contracts prior to implementation.
+Although, interfaces are certainly useful for designing contracts prior to implementation.
 Additionally, it is important to keep in mind that if a contract inherits from an abstract contract it must implement all non-implemented functions via overriding or it will be abstract as well.

 ## In 2-party or N-party contracts, beware of the possibility that some participants may "drop offline" and not return